cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 (0x6374FFFF) to tag specific content formats.
 This can currently not be expressed in CDDL.

-CDDL 2.0 extends this to:
+This update extends this to:

 ~~~ abnf
 ; new rules collectively defining the tagged case: